NaoiseGaffney/BookRepository/README.md

 'app.py' update\_user(user_id)

 `update_user()` saves the changes to the user/reader profile, however, performs validations before doing so.
-Validate the the admin account isn't deactivated (not possible through the form) though may be possible through modification of the URL.
+Validate the admin account isn't deactivated (not possible through the form) though may be possible through modification of the URL.
 Password validation is performed to ensure it's a valid password change.

 The admin is made aware of the result through a Flash message and the event is logged.